VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 ## How I solved this
 * I bought a 38cm piece of 2020 extrusion from Misumi.
 I might have measured that after a few drinks though, because I should have bought a 39cm piece of 2020 extrusion.
 It works, but now you know.

+Well, while I was waiting for StealthBurner to come out of beta so it could have a toolhead PCB so I didn't have to wire things, I decided to finally just belt up XZ, because it would be easy.
+This is the first place that the difference between 2020 and 3030 has bitten me (that I know of so far).
+It makes subtle changes in alignment, so that suddenly the belt wouldn't line up from the top Z idlers down to/past the X gantry.

+## How I'm hoping to solve this (because I haven't yet)

+I'm going to scale the accent color piece up to be 10mm thicker.
+I was going to take the time to do it in the CAD, but I'm going to try to do it with the slicer first, because that's way easier.

 # Below the belt (aka skirts & electronics)

 * Went with Trident feet to get height